datntvn/MyWorkspace/PracticeReactJS/Chapter2_README.md

     Type `nvm help` for further information.

+# END - skip this part
 -------------
 In 2016, the book ReactJS blueprints was released, so, I guess the version of nodejs could be: Node.js 7.0.0 Now using node v7.0.0 (npm v3.10.8)

 ---------------
-Long story short, in order to avoid below errors you need to
+## Long story short, in order to avoid below errors you need to
-  change version of "jsxstyle" to "0.0.22" within file package.json
+##   change version of "jsxstyle" to "0.0.22" within file package.json

+# BEGIN - skip this part
 Below is the detail of error that I faced along with tried that I made.

 command "npm install" continue to product error